ncbi/cxx-toolkit/pages/ch_objmgr.md

 -   [GetSeqVector](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=GetSeqVector) - returns Seq-vector with the selected coding and strand.

--   ***GetSequenceView*** - creates a Seq-vector for a part of the Bioseq.
+-   [GetSequenceView](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=GetSequenceView) - creates a Seq-vector for a part of the Bioseq.
 Depending on the flags the resulting Seq-vector may show all intervals (merged or not) on the Bioseq specified by Seq-loc, or all parts of the Bioseq not included in the Seq-loc.

--   ***GetSeqMapByLocation*** - returns Seq-map constructed from a Seq-loc.
-The method uses the same flags as ***GetSequenceView***.
+-   [GetSeqMapByLocation](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=GetSeqMapByLocation) - returns Seq-map constructed from a Seq-loc.
+The method uses the same flags as [GetSequenceView](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=GetSequenceView).

 -   [MapLocation](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=MapLocation) - maps a Seq-loc from the Bioseq's segment to the Bioseq.